amirn003/mail/README.md

-# Mail HarvardX Project 3
+# Mail Django (HarvardX)

-Mail est une application web de messagerie construite avec Django.
-Elle permet aux utilisateurs de s'inscrire, de se connecter, d'envoyer et de recevoir des emails.
+Mail with Django is a web-based email application built with Django.
+It allows users to sign up, log in, send, and receive emails.

 ## Installation